 The New York Federal Reserve publishes the SOFR rate every business day.
 The latest rate is:

 The History of SOFR

-The international financial industry adopted LIBOR as the standard because it was viewed as a trusted, accurate and reliable index.
+The international financial industry adopted LIBOR as the standard because it was viewed as a trusted, accurate, and reliable index.
 Other indexes were still used, but the majority of institutions used LIBOR.
-LIBOR rates were the basis for about $300 trillion in assets around the world.
+LIBOR rates were once the basis for about $300 trillion in assets around the world.

 Fast forward to around 2008, and certain large financial institutions were manipulating interest rates illegally in order to increase their profits.
-This was possible in part because of the use of LIBOR, since it’s based on hypothetical rates.
+This was possible in part because LIBOR is based on hypothetical rates.
 Manipulation of rates was one factor that led to the financial crisis.

 In 2017, the Federal Reserve formed a group of large financial institutions known as the Alternative Reference Rate Committee (ARRC) to work on finding an alternative to LIBOR.
 They ultimately chose SOFR.